boyter/boyter.org/content/posts/sloc-cloc-code.md

 As you can see reflection is right out.
 However by using our own loop with the 1 byte offset we can get an addtional saving.
 Extreme?
 Yes.
 But remember this happens in the core hot loop so these savings all add up.
 If you have very constrained requirements it can be worth checking to see if you can do better than the standard libaries.

-Another thing I ran into was an odd method
+Another thing I ran into was an odd method being called in the profile "duffcopy".
 Did you know that range queries cause addtional allocations?
-It appears when you profile as "duffcopy" https://stackoverflow.com/questions/45786687/runtime-duffcopy-is-called-a-lot switching from range to index lookups can buy you a lot of performance.
+It appears when you profile as "duffcopy" https://stackoverflow.com/questions/45786687/runtime-duffcopy-is-called-a-lot switching from range to index lookups can buy you a lot of performance if you are running very tight loops.

-Another thing that appeared in the profile was calls to Sprintf.
+Also in the profile were many calls to Sprintf.
 This was caused by my trace and debug logic.
 Wrapping it with an if statement looks ugly but solves the issue as it is extremently friendly to the branch predictor and saves some string allocations.

 ```
 if Trace {